ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-5-searching.rst

    :feedback_b: This would be true if we were looking for 23.
    :feedback_c: This would be true if we were looking for 31.

-   How many times would the while loop execute if you first do int[] arr = {2, 10, 23, 31, 55, 86} and then call  binarySearch(arr,55)?
+   How many times would the loop in the binary search run for an array  int[] arr = {2, 10, 23, 31, 55, 86} with binarySearch(arr,55)?

+.. mchoice:: qbs_4
+   :answer_a: 15
+   :answer_b: 9
+   :answer_c: 500
+   :correct: b
+   :feedback_a: How many times can you divide 500 in half?
+   :feedback_b: You can divide 500 in half, 9 times (500 -> 250 -> 125 -> 63 -> 32 -> 16 -> 8 -> 4 -> 2 -> 1)
+   :feedback_c: How many times can you divide 500 in half?

+   If you had an ordered array of size 500, what is the maximum number of iterations required to find an element with binary search?

 |Groupwork| Programming Challenge : Search Runtimes
 ---------------------------------------------------

-How do we choose between two algorithms that solve the same problem?
-They usually have different characteristics and **runtimes** which measures how fast they run.
-For the searching problem, it depends on your data.
-Binary search is much faster, especially on large data sets, but it can only be used on sorted data.
-Often with runtimes, computer scientist think about the **worst cast behavior**.
-With searching, the worst case is usually if you cannot find the item.
-With linear search, you would have to go through the whole array before realizing that it is not there, but binary search is much faster even in this case because it eliminates half the data set in each step.
-We can measure an informal runtime by just counting the number of steps.

 .. |repl.it| raw:: html